-Individuals with this disorder have body torso of normal size and short extremities.
+Individuals with this disorder have body torso of average size and short extremities.
 It is the most common type of dwarfism.

-It is a disorder in bone growth that causes a disproportionate dwarfism in people who suffer from it, that is, the development or body growth is minimal, reaching adulthood with a small stature.
+It is a disorder in bone growth that causes disproportionate dwarfism in people who suffer from it.
+The development of body growth is minimal, reaching adulthood with a small stature.

 It is caused by an abnormality in the FGFR3 gene, which instructs the body to produce a protein necessary for the growth and maintenance of bones.
 Mutations in the FGFR3 gene interfere with normal bone development.

-Giving a clearer example, in the first stage of the gestation period of the fetus, its skeleton is composed of cartilage.
-Normally, the cartilage eventually becomes bones, but when suffering from Achondroplasia, most of them do not complete the process.
+Giving a more straightforward example, in the first stage of the gestation period of the fetus, its skeleton is composed of cartilage.
+Usually, the cartilage eventually becomes bones, but most do not complete the process when suffering from Achondroplasia.

 Is Achondroplasia inherited?

-Acomdroplasia is caused by a random mutation, so it is not usually an inherited genetic disorder.
+A random mutation causes Achondroplasia, so it is not usually an inherited genetic disorder.
 However, around 20% of the cases worldwide are hereditary.

 The mutation follows a pattern of autosomal dominant inheritance.
-This means that only one parent needs to transmit a defective FGFR3 gene for a child to have this genetic abnormality.
+This means that only one parent must transmit a defective FGFR3 gene for a child to have this genetic abnormality.

 If a couple the two individuals suffer from this condition, when performing fertilization, the fetus or unborn baby may present:

-- Probability of 25% of having a normal height.
+- Probability of 25% of having an average height.